-On April 1, 2021, GPIL entered into a Fourth Amended and Restated Credit Agreement (the "Amended and Restated Credit Agreement") to extend the maturity date of certain of its Senior Secured Term Loan Facilities and Senior Secured Revolving Credit Facilities and to amend certain other terms of the agreement including revised debt covenants and collateral requirements.
-Under the terms of the agreement, \$975 million of the Company's Senior Secured Term Loan Facilities and all of the Senior Secured Revolving Credit Facilities. \$550 million of the Senior Secured Term Loan Facilities and all of the Senior Secured Revolving Credit Facilities. \$550 million of the Senior Secured Term Loan Facilities and all of the Senior Secured Revolving Credit Facilities. \$550 million of the Senior Secured Term Loan Facilities and all of the Senior Secured Revolving Credit Facility loans continue to bear interest at a floating rate per annum ranging from LIBOR plus 1.25% to LIBOR plus 2.00%, determined using a pricing grid based upon the Company's consolidated total leverage ratio from time to time, and the maturity for these loans were extended from January 1, 2023 to April 1, 2026. \$425 million of the Senior Secured Term Loan Facilities continue to bear interest at a fixed rate per annum equal to 2.67% and mature on their originally scheduled maturity date of January 14, 2028.
+On April 1, 2021, GPIL entered into a Fourth Amended and Restated Credit Agreement (the "Fourth Amended and Restated Credit Agreement") to extend the maturity date of certain of its senior secured term loan facilities and senior secured revolving credit facilities and to amend certain other terms of the agreement, including revised debt covenants and collateral requirements.
+Under the terms of the agreement, \$975 million of the Company's senior secured term loan facilities remains outstanding.
+The Company added approximately \$400 million to its senior secured revolving credit facilities. \$550 million of the senior secured term loan facilities and all of the senior secured revolving credit facilities. \$550 million of the senior secured term loan facilities and all of the senior secured revolving credit facilities (secured term) and the maturity for these loans were extended from January 1, 2023 to April 1, 2026. \$425 million of the senior secured term loan facilities continue to bear interest at a fixed rate per annum equal to 2.67% and mature on their originally scheduled maturity date of January 14, 2028.